george43g/better-firebase-functions/README.md

 This repo provides a default export method for a better way of automatically organising files, imports and function triggers in Firebase Cloud Functions

+## tl;dr

+- automatically find/bundle/sort/export all of your cloud functions from multiple dirs without having to manually require each file
+- faster cold-start times for your cloud functions
+- lower memory-use
+- simpler dependency lazy-loading
+- automated exports of function names based on dir/filename
+- freedom to structure your project in nested directories
+- freedom to easily change and rearrange your file structure without having
+- rename a function by renaming a file (well, you'll have to manually delete the old function)
+- automatically create function groups based on directory structure, allowing for `--only functions: groupA` deploys

 ## Usage

 Getting this right is pretty simple, just avoid a few common pitfalls